Last Modified May 03, 2022

 You have certain rights when it comes to your PHI.
 You have the right to:

 Ask for an electronic or paper copy of your medical record and other information we have about you.
 We will provide a copy or a summary of your health information.
 We may charge a reasonable, cost-based fee associated with producing copies of your medical records and other information.
+We may deny access to certain information for specific reasons, for example, if the access requested is reasonably likely to endanger the life or safety of you or another person or if you have agreed to a temporary suspension of access in a research consent form.
+If your request for information is denied, you may request that the denial be reviewed by filing a request for review with our privacy officer at the contact information at the end of this notice.

 Ask for a list (accounting) of times we’ve shared your PHI in the six years prior to the date of your request, who we shared it with, and why.
 We will include all disclosures except those disclosures related to treatment, payment, and our health care operations, and certain other disclosures, such as disclosures you asked us to make.
 We will provide one accounting to you in any twelve (12) month period free of charge.
 We may charge a reasonable, cost-based fee associated with producing additional accountings in any twelve (12) month period in which you have already received a free accounting.